Mount Si with trees in foreground

 January 23, 2020

 “The Baroness is one of several high rise apartment buildings constructed on First Hill in the late 1920s.
 It was originally constructed as an apartment hotel, with thirty apartment units and thirty residential hotel suites with a dining room on the ground floor.
-It is particularly distinctive for its restrained and sophisticated Art Deco ornamentation, which continues the tradition of elegant living on First Hil.”
+It is particularly distinctive for its restrained and sophisticated Art Deco ornamentation, which continues the tradition of elegant living on First Hill.”

-GORDON COLE’S DESK
+GORDON COLE’S DESK IN THE FBI OFFICE

 Gordon Cole at his Desk

-Fire Walk With Me
+Twin Peaks: Fire Walk With Me

 Google Maps